Rosemarie Scolaro Moser, Ph.D., ABN, ABPP-RP

 Licensed Psychologist PENNA. # PS 004532L

 Authority to Practice Interjurisdictional Telepsychology, APIT #3394

-Dr. Moser is the Director of the RSM Psychology Center and the Sports Concussion Center of New Jersey.
+Dr. Moser is the Director of Princeton Neuropsychology at RSM and the Sports Concussion Center of New Jersey.
 She received her Bachelor of Arts in Psychology with Honors and Magna Cum Laude, and her Ph.D. in Professional Psychology, from the University of Pennsylvania, where she was named the Pi Lambda Theta Outstanding Doctoral Student of the Year.
 She is a board-certified neuropsychologist and rehabilitation psychologist and a state certified school psychologist.
 She is also certified by the APA College of Professional Psychology in Alcohol and Substance Use Disorders.

 Dr. Moser’s publications have covered the topics of learning and memory disorders, concussion, brain injury, Alzheimer’s Disease, post-traumatic stress, psychotherapy, personality, violence, parenting techniques, alcohol/substance abuse, medical illnesses, and practice ethics.
 Her research has been published in scientific journals such as American Journal of Sports Medicine, Applied Neuropsychology, Archives of Clinical Neuropsychology, British Journal of Sports Medicine, Developmental Neuropsychology, JAMA: Pediatrics, Journal of Athletic Training, Journal of Pediatrics, Professional Psychology: Research and Practice, Neurosurgery, and The Clinical Neuropsychologist.